pingcap/docs/encryption-at-rest.md

 ### Backups with BR

-BR supports S3 server-side encryption (SSE) when backing up to S3.
-A customer owned AWS KMS key can also be used together with S3 server-side encryption.
+BR supports S3 server-side encryption (SSE) when backing up data to S3.
+A customer-owned AWS KMS key can also be used together with S3 server-side encryption.
 See [BR S3 server-side encryption](/encryption-at-rest.md#br-s3-server-side-encryption) for details.

 ### Logging